davehague/audapolis/doc/feat/phase1_whisper_integration.md

 Expected Output:
 - Enhanced models.py with Whisper model support
 - Complete whisper_models.yml configuration
-- No breaking changes to existing Vosk functionality
+- Vosk functionality is replaced by Whisper

 Build on the existing ModelDescription pattern but adapt for Whisper's different model distribution system.
 ```